pminina01/readthedocs/How-to-use-structured-logging.md

 * [$(mdlc)](Mdlc-Layout-Renderer) - Async Context

 # NLog Target Support
-Any NLog destination target that handles [event-properties](EventProperties-Layout-Renderer) will be able to take advantage from structured logging.
+Any NLog destination target that handles [event-properties](EventProperties-Layout-Renderer) will be able to take advantage of structured logging.

 These NLog targets already supports structured logging: